fin-cli/handbook/commands/core/multisite-convert.md

-# wp core multisite-convert
+# fin core multisite-convert

 Transforms an existing single-site installation into a multisite installation.

-Creates the multisite database tables, and adds the multisite constants to wp-config.php.
+Creates the multisite database tables, and adds the multisite constants to fin-config.php.

 For those using WordPress with Apache, remember to update the `.htaccess` file with the appropriate multisite rewrite rules.